What is a doula?

 Which is better?
 In-person doula training or online doula training?

-People may think that the convenience of online doula training outweighs the benefit of in-person doula training, however, it is simply untrue.
-While likely less expensive and more convenient, doula training online does not compare to the in person doula training experience.
+People may think that the convenience of self paced online doula training outweighs the benefit of in-person doula training, however, it is simply untrue.
+While likely less expensive and more convenient, self paced doula training online does not compare to the in person doula training experience.

 Being a doula is an in-person experience.
 In order to learn the hands-on practical side of the doula experience, you must practice the skills you learn while you are learning them.